MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

     ---

 Once you activate that environment (which Visual Studio Code does automatically), running `pip install` installs a library into that environment only.
-Python code running in a virtual environment will use the specific package versions installed into that virtual environment.
-This allows different applications to use different versions of a package, which is sometimes required.
+Python code running in a virtual environment uses the specific package versions installed into that virtual environment.
+Using different virtual environments allows different applications to use different versions of a package, which is sometimes required.
 To learn more about virtual environments, see [Virtual Environments and Packages](https://docs.python.org/3/tutorial/venv.html) in the Python docs.

 For example, your [requirements](https://pip.pypa.io/en/stable/reference/requirements-file-format/) are in a *requirements.txt* file, then inside the activated virtual environment, you can install them with: